New Era of Private Fund Adviser Reforms (Update)

 Preferential Treatment (Rule 211(h)(2)-3).
 To prevent preferential treatment that negatively affects other investors, the reforms prohibit private fund advisers from providing preferential terms regarding certain redemptions from the fund and preferential information about portfolio holdings or exposures.
 The rule requires full disclosure of terms and equal treatment of all investors to ensure fairness and transparency.

-The reforms also introduce requirements applicable to all private fund advisers, regardless of registration status.
-These requirements include amendments to the compliance rule under the Advisers Act (Section 204A), mandating all registered investment advisers to document their annual review of compliance policies and procedures.
-This written documentation helps the SEC evaluate advisers’ compliance with the rules and identify potential weaknesses in their compliance programs.
+The reforms also introduced requirements applicable to all private fund advisers, regardless of registration status.
+These requirements included amendments to the compliance rule under the Advisers Act (Section 204A), mandating all registered investment advisers to document their annual review of compliance policies and procedures.
+This written documentation was intended to help the SEC evaluate advisers’ compliance with the rules and identify potential weaknesses in their compliance programs.

 What’s Next?